-Since last year, UK-based metal worker Tom and his girlfriend Sophie have spent about 12 months converting a 1982 Bedford military truck into a tiny house on wheels and now, they have been living in it for about nine months.
-Like any other house truck it has living space – including a bed, kitchen, and bathroom, allowing them to travel wherever they want.
+UK-based Tom Duckworth and his girlfriend Sophie have spent about 12 months converting a 1982 Bedford MJ ex-army truck into a tiny house on wheels and they are living in it full-time for about nine months.
+Like any other mobile home; it has a lounge, kitchen, sleeping area and a bathroom, making it a full house on the road.

-Tom used a wood-lined metal frame and clad the structure with scrap pallet wood.
-There is a retractable window on one side bringing in lots of natural light.
-The roof is made from steel folded into T-shaped joins, held together with bolts and metal strips placed over the top of the joins.
-On the inside, walls are heat insulated with Polyisocyanurate foil and then clad with plywood.
-The ceiling is lined in pallet wood in the stained dark brown finish.
+He has used a wood-lined metal frame and clad the structure with scrap pallet wood.
+The low-pitched roof is made from steel folded into T-shaped joins, held together with bolts and metal strips placed over the top of the joins.
+On the inside, walls are fully insulated and clad with plywood.
+The ceiling is lined in pallet wood and then stained in dark brown.

-A retractable ceiling bed is used to utilize the available floor space depending on the needs.
-It can be kept up against the ceiling in the daytime and lowered at night, meaning there will be more living space available.
-Tom installed a map to the underside of the bed to get help in planning trips.
+A retractable ceiling bed is used to make most out of the available floor space.
+It can be kept up against ceiling to free up floor space in daytime and lowered at night.
+Tom has installed a large map underside the bed to plan new trips.

-The kitchen area is furnished in a custom-built counter frame that fits inside the fridge, sink, cooker, and cupboards.
-The countertop is made from wood extracted from the original bed of the lorry, while kitchen cupboards are made mainly from army ammo crates.
+The kitchen has a custom-built frame that accommodates inside sink, cooker, fridge, and cupboards repurposed from army ammo crates.
+The countertop is made from wood salvaged from the original bed of the lorry.

-There’s also a small utility room for the fuse box and electrical components, as well as boiler and water filtration system.
-The house truck also has a wood burner to keep the interior space warm in winters.
-It even has rooftop solar panels and rainwater harvesting and filtration system to completely go off-grid.
+There’s also a small utility room that houses fuse box and electrical components, as well as boiler and water filtration system.
+The house truck also has a custom-built sofa with storage drawers and a wood burner to keep the space warm in winters.
+A bathroom with windows is also there.
+Furthermore, it has rooftop solar panels and rainwater harvesting and filtration system to make run off-the-grid anywhere.

 Also Read: 40+ Most Inspiring Tiny Houses on Wheels

 Tom was recently off for his first trip to explore Wales, covering about 520 miles.
-You can catch up his truck conversion experiences at The Lorry Life.
+You can catch up with road experiences in his house truck at The Lorry Life.